zackaryO/lease_manager/README.md

 can't seem to add more than one lease without having to leave and renavigate to the page

+if the page is refreshed, it attempts to reload at that route, it should be redirected to the index

 # UML sequnce diagrams (more coming soon!)

 Authentication UML